-You most likely didn’t bought a house that came with a whelping box with it.
+You most likely didn’t buy a house that came with a whelping box with it.
 As dog breeders, we staple an area of our house for about six weeks for that.
 But how do we come up with a whelping box that looks nice in our homes?
 Let’s see!

 TIP 1 — Measure an area and secure that spot!

-Look around and decide the spot where you’ll ideally place the whelping box.
-The part of the house where your bitch is most comfortable with during the pregnancy is always a factor to consider but if it is in a narrow and dark place, you might have to help her relocate herself before she gives birth.
+Look around and decide on the spot where you’ll ideally place the whelping box.
+The part of the house where your bitch is most comfortable during the pregnancy is always a factor to consider but if it is in a narrow and dark place, you might have to help her relocate herself before she gives birth.

 You can consider an empty room, where you can put a whelping box anywhere near the center.
 If an extra room isn’t available, a corner of the room will work.
 Measure the space and take note of the dimensions.
 You’re measuring the area to be sure that your bitch can fit in a nest installed there.

-Secure that spot and rearrange the other furnitures you have in a way that it follows a smooth flow in the room.
+Secure that spot and rearrange the other furniture you have in a way that it follows a smooth flow in the room.
 This way, you are not placing the whelping box in an awkward position and you’re not stressing your bitch in that area as well.